tnware/django-auth-adfs/docs/token_lifecycle.rst

 - **Encryption Key**: The key is derived from Django's ``SECRET_KEY`` using PBKDF2
 - **Customizable Salt**: You can customize the encryption salt using the ``TOKEN_ENCRYPTION_SALT`` setting
 - **Transparent Operation**: Encryption and decryption happen automatically when tokens are stored or retrieved
-- **Defense in Depth**: Even if the session storage is compromised, the tokens remain encrypted

 The encryption is handled transparently by the middleware and utility functions.